-Megan Lamoureux, a former standout catcher at Marist College, enters her fourth season with the Brown softball program in 2016-17 having joined the team as an assistant coach in January of 2014.
+Megan Lamoureux, a former standout catcher at Marist College, enters her fifth season with the Brown softball program in 2017-18 having joined the team as an assistant coach in January of 2014.

 In 2014, Lamoureux helped coached a pair of Second Team All-Ivy selections in Andrews and Leung.
 She helped guide Nakashima who hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champions.

 A two-time Second Team All-Metro Atlantic Athletic Conference catcher, Lamoureux served as a captain for the Red Foxes and was a member of the Female Athlete Empowerment Program.
 Her name appears in the Marist record books in several categories, including sixth in single-season runs (37), ninth in single-season batting average (.367) and eighth in career home runs (13).